nixl0927-kkn/ERW-mesocosm-analysis/README.md

 1. Download or clone the complete repository.
 Keep the `code/` and `data/` folders in their current relative positions.
 2. Open the required file from the `code/` folder in RStudio.
 3. Knit each `.Rmd` file or run its code from top to bottom.
-4. Run `05_carbon_pool_overview.R` after checking that all four carbon data files are available.
+4. Run `carbon_pool_overview.R` after checking that all four carbon data files are available.
 5. Generated figures and tables will be written to subfolders within `outputs/`.

 Recommended order: